 Year 9 outline

 Students can opt for this course which is taught in one double lesson a week for one year.
 Students continue learning about nutrition.
 The importance of macro and micro nutrients and focus on reducing sugar, and the need to include iron rich foods in their diets.
 Students make multi-cultural recipes such as bread based pizza, curry and stir fry before selecting and cooking a recipe from a named culture and making adaptations to make it healthier.
-The final (not so healthy!) project is based on baking, where students experiment with glace, butter-cream, fondant and melted chocolate processes before using their creativity to design and make an ‘Ultimate Cup-Cake’ for a class competition.
+The Spring term project is based on baking cupcakes, where students experiment with glace, butter-cream, fondant and melted chocolate processes before using their creativity to design and make an ‘Ultimate Cup-Cake’ for a class competition.
 They learn about food safety, quality control, planning, and the functions of ingredients.
 In the Summer term of Year 9, students experience food science experimental work looking at the shortening properties of fat, and fat plasticity.
 They also have an opportunity to upskill further by learning to cook more complex savoury and sweet recipes.
 The focus on applied nutrition continues, (looking at the dietary needs of different groups of people) alongside a consideration of healthy eating, economy, food safety, food provenance and sustainability.

 The lessons are fun and varied, with an emphasis on practical activities with associated knowledge and skill development.
 Students will most often provide ingredients for their cooking of family style dishes, which can then be taken home to share and enjoy.